StairMaster Vs Treadmill: Best Cardio Workout For Runners?

 There are two types of stair machines.
 The older step climber is a machine that attaches two-foot pedals to an internal mechanism that moves as you shift your weight.
 You lift one leg at a time into a stepping motion.

 The newer version, the step mill, is like an escalator.
 It is a revolving staircase that you continue to climb.
-Whereas in the mill you control the speed by how you move your legs, in the mill you set the speed on a computer screen and then have to keep up.
+However, whereas in the mill, you control the speed by how you move your legs, in the mill, you set the speed on a computer screen and then have to keep up.

 Advantages to a Stair Stepper

 Using a stair stepper machine such as a StairMaster requires a lot of core strength.
-Because you are having to engage your core through the entire workout in order to keep your balance, it is a wonderful tool for building core strength.
+Because you have to engage your core through the entire workout to keep your balance, it is a wonderful tool for building core strength.
 As a runner, you want your core to be as strong as possible!

 These machines are also calorie burners.
-If one of your goals is to torch fat, consider stepping.
-Here is where the battle of StairMaster vs treadmill leans toward the stepper.
+So if one of your goals is to torch fat, consider stepping.
+Here is where the battle of StairMaster vs. treadmill leans toward the stepper.
 Stepping machines will challenge your body and burn calories at a high rate.

 A stair stepper also builds muscle strength in specific areas.
-Let’s talk about specific muscles targeted by using a stair-stepping machine.
+So let’s talk about specific muscles targeted by using a stair-stepping machine.